When, Why, and How to Pivot a Startup

 Step 1: Problem Discovery

 It all begins with noticing and distinguishing an issue that's backpedaling the product from performing as expected or moving forward.
-You need to find out what's causing the problem, which startup mistakes you could have made, and why you may be failing.
+You need to find out what's causing the problem, which mistakes you could have made, and why you may be failing.

 This involves investigating the existing processes, how things operate, and reviewing the generated hypotheses on which the business model is based.
 You'll need to: